IntelliTect/Coalesce/docs/stacks/ko/client/bindings.md

 | `public static string DefaultDateFormat { get; set; } = "M/D/YYYY";`
 |

     Sets the default date-only format to be used by all date/time pickers.
-This only applies to models with a date-only :ref:`[DateType] <DateTypeAttribute>` attribute.
+This only applies to models with a date-only [[DateType]](/modeling/model-components/attributes/date-type.md) attribute.

 DefaultTimeFormat
 .................